Ashleigh Barty: 2013–2014: Breakthrough in doubles

-Singles: First WTA Tour, Grand Slam match wins
+Singles: First WTA Tour, major match wins

 Barty was awarded another wildcard into the 2013 Australian Open singles main draw, but lost her opening match.
 Towards the end of February, she won her first two WTA Tour-level matches at the Malaysian Open against Chanel Simmonds and Zarina Diyas before her run ended in the quarterfinals.
 Barty's only other two tour-level singles wins of 2013 came at Grand Slam tournaments.
 She was awarded main draw wildcards into the French Open and US Open, where she won her first round matches at both events.

 Barty began the 2014 season by qualifying for the Brisbane International.
 She won her opening-round match against No. 33, Daniela Hantuchová, before withdrawing from the tournament due to a left adductor injury.
 This came to be her only singles main draw win of the year at any level.
 She played in three Grand Slam main draws, including at the US Open where she had to qualify, but lost all of her first-round matches.